Heba-Atef99/Lane_Line_Detection/README.md

 ### How to run the project?

-Open Anaconda cmd
+Open Anaconda cmd ,with the environment on which you installed these dependencies, in the same path as run.sh.

-Run the command
+Then run the command

     run.sh input_video_path output_video_path mode

-if mode=0 then debug mode is not deactivated and the output is a video for only the final stage if mode=1 the debug mode is not activated and the output is a video showing all stages
+if mode=0 then debug mode is deactivated and the output is a video for only the final stage

+if mode=1 the debug mode is activated and the output is a video showing all stages

 ### Objectives: